-Quincy: This years production was inspired by the disconnect between the majority of the population and artists.
-This disconnect often results in outcast in artist because they seem “weird;” rather than embracing them as a beautiful anomaly.
-This production is all about the inner workings(soul, spirit and body) of an artist, being a black young man, being different and most of all encouraging others to find and follow their passion.
-For a lengthy time in my life I felt as if I was a mistake.
-Society did not get me, my so called friends did not understand but most of all the church shunned me because they did not want to understand who God created me to be.
+Quincy: This year’s production was inspired by the disconnect between the majority of the population and artists.
+This disconnect often results in outcast in an artist because they seem “weird;” rather than embracing them as a beautiful anomaly.
+This production is all about the inner workings(soul, spirit, and body) of an artist, being a black young man, being different and most of all encouraging others to find and follow their passion.
+For a long time in my life, I felt as if I was a mistake.
+Society did not get me, my so-called friends did not understand but most of all the church shunned me because they did not want to understand who God created me to be.
 I garnished all these feeling and emotions and dealt with them the best way I knew how.
 My turning point was when I saw the same sadness in the children, youth and even adults that I taught and/or performed with.
 I knew it was time to talk about it.
 So I Am!

 Dance Mogul: What were some behind the scenes prep that it took to get it done?

-Quincy: Behind the scenes prep was challenging to say the least at times but, what made the whole experience fun and really exciting were the artist themselves.
+Quincy: Behind the scenes, prep was challenging to say the least at times but, what made the whole experience fun and really exciting where the artist themselves.
 Everyone pitched in and did more than the average performer.
-The artists worked around the clock on choreography, costumes, marketing, music etc. Because we are not currently funded by anyone the work falls hard on us at times which pushes us to wear many hats to get our productions off the ground.
-The cast is scattered throughout New York and New Jersey so when we needed more practice and couldn’t get studio time we met in each others basements, backyards, living rooms and even the parks.
+The artists worked around the clock on choreography, costumes, marketing, music, etc. Because we are not currently funded by anyone the work falls hard on us at times which pushes us to wear many hats to get our productions off the ground.
+The cast is scattered throughout New York and New Jersey so when we needed more practice and couldn’t get studio time we met in each other’s basements, backyards, living rooms, and even the parks.
 This process made us very strong but most of all it created a family bonding us together which is what you see on stage.

 I tell people all the time, the stage is just 75% of the show that you see.
 The real show happens during the actual work process leading up the opening night.
 The blood sweat and tears that happen before then is a spiritual purge of the artist getting ready to take on a moment in time that they themselves can touch an audience member.